CLARIAH/COW/README.md

 - Available as a pythonic [CLI tool](#cli), [library](#library), and [web service](#web-service)
 - Supports Python 3

+### Documentation and support
+For user documentation see the basic introduction video https://t.co/SDWC3NhWZf and [wiki](https://github.com/clariah/cow/wiki/).
+Technical details are provided below.
+If you encounter an issue then please [report](https://github.com/CLARIAH/COW/issues/new/choose) it.
+Also feel free to create pull requests!

 ### Install (requires Python to be installed)

 `pip3` is the recommended method of installing COW in your system: